Strong WA

 Why are our cities and towns financially fragile?

-The costs of maintaining our modern development patterns exceeds the revenue they create.
-As described by Strong Towns, "The way we build our cities now squanders precious resources that should be used to make our communities more prosperous.
+As described by Strong Towns, "The way we build our cities now squanders precious resources that should be used to make our communities more prosperous...

 "We are trading short-term growth for long-term liabilities,